emredncer/Reader/README.md

 # Reader
-The program that will read the numbers from the file and will add them up.
+A java project that reads all the numbers in a text file (.txt), returns the sum of these numbers and prints it to the screen.